AmazingHorse/avrgcc-cpputest-boilerplate/README.md

 avrgcc-cpputest-boilerplate
 ===========================

 Test project for AVRGCC-based code on windows and cpputest.
+KISS principle, no IDEs except your neighbourhood text editor.

 Steps
 -----